General

 The shift from rule-based routing to agentic AI is not a technology upgrade — it is an operational model change.
 Rule engines plan but cannot act.
 ML models suggest but cannot orchestrate.
 Agentic systems decide, dispatch, and deliver within governed constraints, across every mile, carrier, and channel.

 The organizations that move first will compound advantages in cost, SLA performance, carrier relationships, and sustainability metrics that late movers cannot replicate quickly.
-The implementation path is clear: assess your constraint universe, deploy with governance from day one, graduate autonomy incrementally, and choose a platform built for orchestration at enterprise scale.
+With the global AI in transportation market at USD 4.61 billion and accelerating into 2026, the implementation path is clear: assess your constraint universe, deploy with governance from day one, graduate autonomy incrementally, and choose a platform built for orchestration at enterprise scale.

-The question for supply chain leadership is no longer whether agentic AI will transform routing.
+The question for supply chain leadership is no longer whether agentic AI will transform autonomous route optimization.
 It is whether your organization will be operating it — or competing against those who are.

 Frequently Asked Questions (FAQs)